 DON'T LET THIS HAPPEN TO YOU OR YOUR TEAM!

 Be sure everyone is aware of, and prepared for all Arc Flash dangers that could arise with a free Arc Flash Hazards Guide. $70 value, at no cost to you!
-Click Here To Request Your Guide.
-(It only takes a minute, even on mobile devices!)
+Get Your Arc Flash Guide Today.

 This video shows the supervised re-energizing of a switchgear box that led to an arc blast.
 No one was injured in this video, but it does illustrate the explosive force of such an event.
 Unlike the first two videos, this video has audio and is shot from a close distance; this gives a more visceral sense of the blast’s raw power.